Azure/vscode-aks-tools/README.md

 ![Azure Service Operator Webview](resources/azure-service-operator-screenshot.png)

-### Configure GitHub Actions Starter Workflow
+### Create GitHub Starter Workflow

-Right click on your AKS cluster and click on **Configure GitHub Actions Starter Workflow** to easily open and create a workflow starter template.
+Right click on your AKS cluster and click on **Create GitHub Starter Workflow** to easily open and create a workflow starter template.
 This helps in quick generation of the workflow templates with pre populates resource and clustername.
 [More details here](https://github.com/actions/starter-workflows/blob/main/deployments/azure-kubernetes-service.yml)

 ## Telemetry